kupehtci/DOCUMENTATION/VELERO/VELERO - Disaster Recovery.md

 *  `velero` cli installed in the Command line of preference
 * `kubectl` cli installed in the command line of preference

+Ensure that the new Kubernetes cluster version where you are restoring the backup is running a compatible version with the one used in the backup.
+Ideally needs to be the same or close to the version of the source cluster.
+Also ensure that the target cluster has enough resources provisioned for running all the backup resources and a little more to handle the restore workload.

+For dynamic provisioned PersistentVolumes make sure that the target cluster can dynamically provision storage within the provider.

+Check that the existing cluster resources won't make namespace conflict with the one in the backup.

+Ensure that there are not persistent volumes reclaim policies existing with a `Retain` policy .
+In this case, manually release or delete them after the restore.
+### Terraform considerations

+Take into account that if the restored items were initially deployed using Terraform kubernetes or Helm provider, this resources can be not correctly refreshed by terraform if don't synchronize them as they are similar as the ones that are declared in the solution.

+To solve this, you can re-import them back using `terraform import <resource> <id>`

+For `helm_release` resources:
+* `helm get -A` to get the resources' ID
+* `terraform import helm_release.<release-name> <namespace>/<resource-id>` to import the resource
+For `kubernetes_manifest` resources:
+* `kubectl get <resource-kind> -n <namespace>` to find the resource.
+* `terraform import <kubernetes_resource_type>.<resource-name> <namespace>/<resource-name>` to import the currently deployed resource.

+You can also use `import blocks` for massive im ports of multiple resources in kubernetes provider.
 ### Velero recover from a disaster

-If the infrastructure is managed by terraform, re-deploy the aks using terraform or restart the cluster.

-Once its initialized, only restore velero manually, by terraform or just by installing it in the cluster and other desired resources that are wanted to be restored with the backup.
+Once the cluster is correctly initialized, only restore velero manually, by terraform or just by installing it in the cluster and other desired resources that are wanted to be restored with the backup.
 Remember that `velero` namespace must be exclusively keep for velero resources in order to perform the backups correctly.

 Take into account that Velero is configured correctly depending on the provider and the BackupStorageLocations and VolumeSnaphotLocations properties are correctly set to the locations that currently hold the backup.